rahmatullahboss/portal-mini-store-template/README.md

 1. **Create Admin User**: Visit `/admin` to create your first admin user
 2. **Add Products**: Use the admin panel to add items with images
 3. **Test Ordering**: Create a regular user account to test the ordering flow
+4. **Review Delivery Settings**: In Payload admin, open “Delivery Settings” to adjust charges for inside/outside Dhaka and the free-delivery threshold.

 ## API Endpoints